William Blair Investment Management LLC Sells 115,625 Shares of GoDaddy Inc. (NYSE:GDDY)

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Russell Investments Group Ltd. increased its holdings in GoDaddy by 113.2% in the third quarter.
-Russell Investments Group Ltd. now owns 189,585 shares of the technology company’s stock valued at $13,211,000 after purchasing an additional 100,652 shares during the last quarter.
-Parametric Portfolio Associates LLC increased its holdings in GoDaddy by 5.6% in the second quarter.
-Parametric Portfolio Associates LLC now owns 211,169 shares of the technology company’s stock valued at $18,363,000 after purchasing an additional 11,121 shares during the last quarter.
-Soros Capital Management LLC bought a new stake in GoDaddy in the second quarter valued at about $19,794,000.
-DNB Asset Management AS increased its holdings in GoDaddy by 5.9% in the third quarter.
-DNB Asset Management AS now owns 23,768 shares of the technology company’s stock valued at $1,657,000 after purchasing an additional 1,333 shares during the last quarter.
-Finally, Diversified Investment Strategies LLC increased its holdings in GoDaddy by 6.9% in the third quarter.
-Diversified Investment Strategies LLC now owns 66,905 shares of the technology company’s stock valued at $4,663,000 after purchasing an additional 4,325 shares during the last quarter.
+A number of other institutional investors have also recently modified their holdings of the business.
+AlphaCrest Capital Management LLC grew its stake in GoDaddy by 139.4% during the third quarter.
+AlphaCrest Capital Management LLC now owns 72,812 shares of the technology company’s stock worth $5,075,000 after buying an additional 42,393 shares during the last quarter.
+AGF Investments Inc. grew its stake in GoDaddy by 4.7% during the third quarter.
+AGF Investments Inc. now owns 5,696 shares of the technology company’s stock worth $397,000 after buying an additional 256 shares during the last quarter.
+Allianz Asset Management GmbH grew its stake in GoDaddy by 17.8% during the third quarter.
+Allianz Asset Management GmbH now owns 5,625 shares of the technology company’s stock worth $392,000 after buying an additional 850 shares during the last quarter.
+Rafferty Asset Management LLC grew its stake in GoDaddy by 27.4% during the third quarter.
+Rafferty Asset Management LLC now owns 10,996 shares of the technology company’s stock worth $766,000 after buying an additional 2,366 shares during the last quarter.
+Finally, Teacher Retirement System of Texas grew its stake in GoDaddy by 22.6% during the third quarter.
+Teacher Retirement System of Texas now owns 26,627 shares of the technology company’s stock worth $1,856,000 after buying an additional 4,917 shares during the last quarter.

-In related news, Director Charles J. Robel sold 30,000 shares of the stock in a transaction that occurred on Friday, November 5th.
-The stock was sold at an average price of $74.16, for a total transaction of $2,224,800.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Amanpal Singh Bhutani sold 1,325 shares of the stock in a transaction that occurred on Tuesday, January 4th.
+In related news, Director Charles J. Robel sold 30,000 shares of the company’s stock in a transaction dated Friday, November 5th.
+The stock was sold at an average price of $74.16, for a total value of $2,224,800.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Amanpal Singh Bhutani sold 1,325 shares of the business’s stock in a transaction dated Tuesday, January 4th.
 The shares were sold at an average price of $84.37, for a total value of $111,790.25.
 The disclosure for this sale can be found here.
-Insiders have sold 35,867 shares of company stock valued at $2,717,702 over the last ninety days.
-0.38% of the stock is owned by insiders.
+Insiders sold 35,867 shares of company stock valued at $2,717,702 in the last quarter.
+0.38% of the stock is currently owned by corporate insiders.

-GoDaddy (NYSE:GDDY) last posted its quarterly earnings data on Wednesday, November 3rd.
-The technology company reported $0.58 earnings per share for the quarter, topping the consensus estimate of $0.35 by $0.23.
-The company had revenue of $964.00 million during the quarter, compared to analysts’ expectations of $945.90 million.
+GoDaddy (NYSE:GDDY) last released its quarterly earnings data on Wednesday, November 3rd.
+The technology company reported $0.58 EPS for the quarter, beating analysts’ consensus estimates of $0.35 by $0.23.
+The business had revenue of $964.00 million during the quarter, compared to the consensus estimate of $945.90 million.
 GoDaddy had a negative return on equity of 419.14% and a net margin of 6.15%.
-During the same period in the prior year, the firm earned $0.38 earnings per share.
-As a group, sell-side analysts anticipate that GoDaddy Inc. will post 1.29 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the company posted $0.38 earnings per share.
+On average, equities research analysts predict that GoDaddy Inc. will post 1.29 EPS for the current year.

-A number of research firms recently commented on GDDY.
-Zacks Investment Research downgraded GoDaddy from a “buy” rating to a “hold” rating and set a $79.00 price objective for the company. in a report on Friday, November 5th.
-Raymond James dropped their price objective on GoDaddy from $108.00 to $100.00 and set a “strong-buy” rating for the company in a report on Thursday, November 4th.
-Finally, Berenberg Bank started coverage on GoDaddy in a research note on Monday, October 25th.
-They issued a “buy” rating and a $99.00 target price for the company.
-Five investment analysts have rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, GoDaddy presently has a consensus rating of “Buy” and a consensus target price of $97.54.
+GDDY has been the topic of several research analyst reports.
+Raymond James decreased their price objective on shares of GoDaddy from $108.00 to $100.00 and set a “strong-buy” rating on the stock in a research note on Thursday, November 4th.
+Zacks Investment Research lowered GoDaddy from a “buy” rating to a “hold” rating and set a $79.00 price objective on the stock. in a research report on Friday, November 5th.
+Finally, Berenberg Bank began coverage on GoDaddy in a research report on Monday, October 25th.
+They set a “buy” rating and a $99.00 target price for the company.
+Five equities research analysts have rated the stock with a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $97.54.

 GoDaddy Profile